ABOUT CAPERNAUM

 Why did you choose to become a therapist?

-Occupational therapy was first introduced to me as a career in which you get to play, all day long.
-After learning more about the career, I realized play was this amazing tool to help kids thrive and reach their full potential.
+Occupational therapy was first introduced to me as a career in which you get to play all day long.
+After learning more about the career, I realized that play was an amazing tool to help kids thrive and reach their full potential.
 I saw other facets of occupational therapy – the holistic approach, the collaboration among professionals, the opportunity for lifelong learning, and the emphasis on the intrinsic value of every human, and I was hooked.

 What made you desire to become a Capernaum team member?

-When reading about Capernaum, I loved the mission and vision of the organization.
+When reading about Capernaum, I loved the organization’s mission and vision.
 After visiting the clinic, I was impressed by the ways I observed the team living out the vision and mission.
 The emphasis on family, integrity, faith, and the value of excellence in care was evident, even after just a few conversations.
 I am incredibly excited to be here.

 What’s your favorite way to spend a free afternoon?